OCA/stock-logistics-reporting/stock_quantity_history_location/README.rst

 Usage
 =====

+First, you need to activate Storage Locations.
+To do so, go to Inventory / Configuration / Settings / Warehouse and activate it.

+To use this module, go to:

--  Go to: *Inventory / Reporting / Inventory or Inventory Valuation*
+-  *Inventory / Reporting / Locations*

+-  Select Inventory at Date & Location

 -  Filter by location